zitadel/zitadel/docs/docs/concepts/policies.md

 ## General

-You can find these settings in the menu organisation in the section polcies.
+You can find these settings in the menu organization in the section polcies.
-Each policy can be overriden and resetted to the default.
+Each policy can be overridden and reset to the default.

 ## Password Complexity

 With the password complexity policy you can define the requirements for a users password.

 The following properties can be set:
 - Minimum Length
 - Has Uppercase
 - Has Lowercase